cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

-                         Use absolute coordinates for connections -l, --relative-links   Use relative coordinates for processor links -L, --absolute-links   Use absolute coordinates for processor links
+                         Use absolute coordinates for connections -l, --relative-links   Use relative coordinates for processor links -L, --absolute-links   Use absolute coordinates for processor links -s, --sort-order {ORIGINAL,HORIZONTAL,VERTICAL}
+                         specifies how to order blocks in the schema definition file
 ```

 ---